 Our approach to research

-INTRAC’s research takes an innovative and cross-disciplinary approach, spanning theoretical and applied research.
+INTRAC’s research takes a cross-disciplinary approach.
 We identify emerging issues and translate them into research that bridges the gap between theory and practice.
 We provide accessible and grounded insights useful to academics, policy-makers and practitioners.

 Supporting research and publications